MountainCol/Cloud-Engineers-AI-Challenge/README.md

 # Cloud-Engineers-AI-Challenge
-AI challenge to build an application for a Agri-tech firm
-# Test comment
 ## Agricultural AI Agent ##
 Basic premise
 In this world there is a heap of people who want to do good.
 I am one of them.
 Coming from a farming background (my parents are Central Otago, New Zeland High Country merino sheep farmers), I have seen the struggles of farmers and the agricultural sector.